AdobeDocs/commerce-admin.en/help/catalog/introduction.md

 1. To verify the change in your store, do the following:

-   - In the upper-right corner, click the _Admin_ menu arrow and choose **Customer View**.
+   - In the upper-right corner, click the _Admin_ menu arrow and choose **[!UICONTROL Customer View]**.

       ![Customer view](./assets/product-admin-menu-customer-view.png)<!-- zoom -->

-   - In the upper-right corner of the store, set the **Language Chooser** to the store view of the product that you edited and find the product that you edited for the view.
+   - In the upper-right corner of the store, set the **[!UICONTROL Language Chooser]** to the store view of the product that you edited and find the product that you edited for the view.

       ![Language Chooser](./assets/storefront-language-chooser.png)<!-- zoom -->